-Best Android Phones Under $300 Android Central 2020
+Best Android Phones Under $300 Android Central 2022

-You can get a lot of phone for a modest price these days, and to prove it, we've rounded up a list of the best Android phones under $300 for your consideration.
-Motorola has been a leading name in midrange options for years, and that holds true with its excellent Moto G Power (2020).
+You can get a lot of phones for a modest price these days, and to prove it, we've rounded up a list of the best Android phones under $300 for your consideration.
+Motorola has been a leading name in mid-range options for years, and that holds true with its excellent Moto G Power (2020).
 You get capable specs with a big display and simple software that anyone can figure out for an extremely competitive price.
 Plus, it has a massive battery and convenient USB-C charging.

 - Simple and effective software